data-analyst-portfolio-web/data-analyst-portfolio/PCN/README.md

 # 📈 Price Change Notification System (Excel Automation)

-This project automates the generation of daily price notifications (PCNs) for Cool Creek Energy using Microsoft Excel with embedded logic, macros, and customer-tiered pricing.
+This project automates the generation of customer daily price notifications (PCNs) for a oil and gas company using Microsoft Excel with embedded logic, macros, and customer-tiered pricing.

 ## 💼 Project Overview
 - Automatically computes price/liter per fuel type